We

 eating disorders such as anorexia, low calcium intake, too

-many sodas/alcohol/smoking/vaping/drug use and sometime due to too much exercise which
+many sodas/alcohol/smoking/vaping/drug use and sometimes due to too much exercise which

 results in amenorrhea.
 Estrogen balance is disrupted when